 Intelligent Model Routing: The right model for every task

 GLM-4.7 delivers strong results on coding tasks.
-However, at $0.60/$2.20 per 1M tokens, it is 5× more expensive than MiniMax-M2.1 ($0.12/$0.48 via OpenRouter).
-For simple text tasks without a coding focus, MiniMax-M2.1 is the cheaper choice.
-GLM-4.7 pays off specifically for budget coding, where code quality matters more than saving the last penny.
+At $0.60/$2.20 per 1M tokens, however, it is 5× more expensive than MiniMax-M2.1 ($0.12/$0.48 via OpenRouter).
+For simple text tasks with no coding focus, MiniMax-M2.1 is the cheaper choice.
+GLM-4.7 earns its keep specifically on budget coding, where code quality matters more than shaving off the last penny.

 2. Context Window Optimisation

-A common question: Is the entire codebase sent to the LLM without @?
-The short answer is: no – but it's still more expensive than necessary.
+A common question: without @, is the entire codebase sent to the LLM?
+The short answer: no, but it's still more expensive than it needs to be.

 How Cursor's Automatic Context Selection Works